about

 drawing on the well-known photograph, ‘The Woman of Tiananmen Square is the imagined conversation between the driver and ‘Tank Man’

-a short play, first developed with graeae theatre company at ovalhouse theatre, in 2018, it was performed again with papergang theatre, at clapham omnibus
+a short play, first developed with graeae theatre company in 2018

 ‘A Perpetual State of Happiness’

-Jessi strikes up an unlikely friendship with Scott after he stumbles into her therapy group.
+girl meets boy, in therapy, what could go wrong?
+Jessi strikes up an unlikely friendship with Scott after he stumbles into her group therapy.
 As they ride the highs and lows of mental health, they test whether love really can cure all

 a play, developed with Graeae Theatre Company and performed at Bush Theatre, January 2019